Blendify/blender-manual/trunk/blender_docs/manual/data_system/files/image_formats.rst

    (such as DPX and JPEG 2000).
 16 bit half float
-   Since full 32bit float is often more than enough precision, half float can save on disk-space while providing high dynamic range.
+   Since full 32bit float is often more than enough precision, half float can save on disk space while providing a high dynamic range.
 32 bit float
    Highest quality color depth.